World-renowned for its crystal clear, azure water, Lake Tahoe

 called the Upper Truckee River.)

-In the spring, the shallow lake could be larger in area than Lake
+In the spring, the shallow lake near Visalia could cover as much

-Tahoe.
-By the end of the hot San Joaquin Valley summer, however,
+However, by the end of the hot San Joaquin Valley summer, the

 The Tuolumne River is one of the major tributaries draining the